Introduction to Project Management Plan

 Project Management Plan without a Plan

 As the name suggests, project management requires a plan.
 Inevitably, planning is a key phase in project management.
 It is a primary stage in project management, wherein documentation of project plans, requirements and deliverables are defined & project timeline is created.
-The objectified plans are communicated to the team, thus elaborating on implementation and closure stages of the project.
+The objectified plans are communicated to the team, thus elaborating on the implementation and closure stages of the project.

 The following illustration highlights the benefits of planning in project management: